 Once onto the chosen series, I ended up having a very similar experience to my bad day in Thrapston (see Thrapston Crapston).
-Maybe it was a bad day for the same reason – it’s June, and we’ve had lots of warm damp weather through April and May, so the proverbial undergrowth is now overgrowth, especially the nettles.
+Maybe it was a bad day for the same reason.
+It was June, and we’d had lots of warm damp weather through April and May, so the proverbial undergrowth was now overgrowth, especially the nettles.
 Anyway, whatever the reason, I had a bit of a nightmare.

 The Glemsford series was posted as about 8 miles of walking, which with 46 caches I would expect should take me around 4 to 4.5 hours.
-I actually walked nearer to 12 miles than 8, and I only managed to find about two thirds of the caches – I think I DNF’d 18 of them – and by half way around it was apparent that I was going to have a rubbish day.
-Unfortunately I wasn’t able to just give up and go home, because at the point where I lost the will to live I was as far away from the car as I was going to get, so I figured I might as well keep limping my way around the series and attempting some of the caches, as I’d got to do the walking anyway.
+I actually walked nearer to 12 miles than 8, and I only managed to find about two-thirds of the caches.
+I think I DNF’d 18 of them – and by halfway around it was apparent that I was going to have a rubbish day.
+Unfortunately I wasn’t able to just give up and go home.
+Sadly, at the point where I lost the will to live I was as far away from the car as I was going to get.
+I basically figured I might as well keep limping my way around the series and attempting some of the caches, as I’d got to do the walking anyway.

 Anyway, all of that sounds like moaning.
 And it is.
 But I’ll get over it eventually.

 By the time I got back to Cavendish, it was time to head home, which meant that I’d have to find some other way of getting a cache in Essex.
 I didn’t want to drive to just one out of the chosen series, as that would be a waste, so I checked out the villages on the way home, as I’d noticed some signs for Essex on the way in.